-Our Sister Parish
+Our Sister Parish in El Salvador

 Our parish has served the people of this large parish in El Salvador in a host of ways.
 We’ve offered them our prayers and our financial support.
 We’ve been able to raise money for school scholarships for the children.
 We’ve helped them improve their parish facilities, and some of our financial support has even enabled the building of a chapel out in the rural areas – where the people haven’t been able to celebrate Mass for months and even years at a time.